mlpack/examples/README.md

 provides command-line programs.

 Therefore, this repository contains examples not just in C++ but also in other languages.
-C++ mlpack usage examples are contained in the `c++/` directory;
-Python examples in the `python/` directory, command-line examples in the `command-line/` directory, and so forth.
+C++ mlpack usage examples are contained in the `c++/` directory, Jupyter notebook examples in the `jupyter/` directory, embedded system related examples can be found in the `embedded` directory, command-line examples in the `cli_bindings/` directory, and so forth.

 ### 2. Building the examples and usage